Pahang: Ethnicity

-The Malays are collectively referred as bumiputera along with other non-Malay indigenous people that constitutes about 5% of the state's population.
+The Malays are collectively referred as bumiputera along with other non-Malay indigenous people that constitutes about 5.8% of the state's total population.
 The community of Orang Asli form the most dominant non-Malay indigenous group.
 According to 2010 census, Pahang has the largest Orang Asli population in Malaysia with 64,000 people, followed by Perak with 42,841 people.
 The Orang Asli in Pahang is grouped into 3 large groups; Negrito, Senoi and Proto Malay.
 Approximately 40% of them live close to or within forested areas, and engage in swiddening as well as hunting and gathering of forest products.
 Some also practise permanent agriculture and manage their own rubber, oil palm, or cocoa farms.
 A very small number, especially among the Negrito groups, are still semi-nomadic and depend on the seasonal bounties of the forest.
 Due to sweeping modernisation, a fair number of them are to be found in urban areas surviving on their waged or salaried jobs.
 The three groups of Orang Asli can be divided further into several smaller tribes that traditionally domiciled in certain geographical part of Pahang.
 The Bateq tribe of Negrito group can be found in northern part of Pahang.
 Two Senoi tribes, Semaq Beri and Semai are also domiciled in northern Pahang.
 Two other Senoi tribes, Chewong and Jah Hut communities can be found in central Pahang.
 Meanwhile, the southern part of the state is dominated by Proto Malay tribes of Jakun, Temoq, Semelai and Temuan.

-The minorities consist of Chinese and Indians form collectively about 19.5% of the population.
+The minorities consist of Chinese (13.0%) and Indians (3.3%).
 They are descendants of immigrants from China and India that came in large numbers during British protectorate to work in the mines, rubber plantations and various services sector.
 They are primarily concentrated in the western districts of Raub and Bentong and other urban areas.